Len Deighton bibliography

 The prequel, published in 1987, is Winter.)

-Deighton has authored two television scripts, the first of which was Long Past Glory in 1963; he also wrote a film script, Oh!
+Deighton authored two television scripts, the first of which was Long Past Glory in 1963; he also wrote a film script, Oh!
 What a Lovely War (1969).
 His long-held interest in cooking—his mother had been a professional chef and instilled a love for cuisine in her son—led to an illustrated cookery column in the Sunday newspaper, The Observer, for two years.
 The work was collected into two later books, Len Deighton's Action Cook Book and Où est le garlic (both 1965); he subsequently wrote several other cookery books.
 Deighton has produced several other works of non-fiction, including a study of the assassination of John F. Kennedy, a history of the airship, Second World War military history and a short e-book about James Bond.